alanl61/Sudoku_solver/README.md

 - The third position contains a 1
 - The fifth position contains a 3
 - The sixth position contains a 9
-- All other position is blank
+- All other positions are blank